fly-apps/nodejs-planetscale-read-replicas/README.md

 ```
 5. Run `npm start`.
 6. You should be able to visit `http://localhost:3000` and see`hello world`: that confirms the app is running.
 7. Visit `http://localhost:3000/read` and you should see a list of fruits fetched from Planetscale.
-Note when run locally, this sample app does not know where you are in the world and so it will default to using the _first_ connection string (which should be the primary)
+Note when run locally, this sample app does not know where you are in the world and so it can't pick the closest database.
+It will default to using the _first_ connection string (which must be the primary).
 8. Visit `http://localhost:3000/write` and you should see a row has been added to the Planetscale database.
-Normally data is added by a non-GET request however using a _GET_ makes it easier to check using a browser.
-Again, locally this sample app does not know where you are in the world and so it will default to using the _first_ connection string (which should be the primary)
+Normally data is added by a non-GET request however using a GET makes it easier to check using a browser.

 You've successfully connected to a Planetscale database!